Ketogenic diet foods – what to eat

 Analyze the labels.
-Often you will see that these products are in fact full of additives, chemicals, sweeteners, sugar alcohols.
-They are in essence a processed junk food with a “keto” label.”
+Often you will see that a product is full of additives, sugar alcohols and other sweeteners.
+They are often in essence a processed junk food with a “keto” label.”
 And the labels may even lie.
-A large pasta company was recently fined $8 million for lying about the carb content of their products.
+For example, a few years ago a large pasta company was fined $8 million for lying about the carb content of their products.

-- Don’t replace high carb junk with keto junk.
-Don’t swap out real sugar for fake sugar.
-If you want a treat, make a low carb version of a dessert or treat yourself, using our dessert or treat guide.
+- Don’t replace high-carb junk with keto junk.
+If you want a treat, make a low-carb version of a dessert or treat yourself, using our dessert or treat guide.
 You will likely have more life-long success on the keto diet if you adapt your palate so that you no longer want, need, or crave these sorts of foods.

-- Beware of labels that say “net carbs.”
-That is often a form of creative marketing to hide the true carb content.
+- Beware of labels that say “net carbs”.
+That might sometimes be a form of creative marketing to hide the true carb content.

 See this guide about deceptive keto products.